 Since our inception, we have incurred significant operating losses.
-For the three months ended March 31, 2021, we generated \$9.1 million of positive cash flows from operations.
-However, the Company generally does not generate positive cash flows from operations and there are no assurances that we will generate positive cash flows in the future.
+For the six months ended June 30, 2021, we used \$12.2 million in cash flows from operations.
+We did not generate positive cash flows from operations during the quarter and there are no assurances that we will generate positive cash flows in the future.
 Additionally, there are no assurances that we will be successful in obtaining an adequate level of financing for the development and commercialization of our product candidates.
 We expect to incur significant expenses and operating losses for the foreseeable future as we advance the preclinical and clinical development of our product candidates.
 We expect that our research and development and general and administrative costs will increase in connection with conducting preclinical studies and clinical trials for our product candidates, building out internal capacity to have products manufactured to support preclinical studies and clinical trials, expanding our intellectual property portfolio, and providing general and administrative support for our operations.
 In addition, on August 4, 2020 we entered into agreements to acquire our second cGMP viral vector manufacturing facility and our first cGMP plasmid and DNA production facility in Shannon, Ireland to expand our manufacturing and supply chain capabilities.
 We closed on the acquisition of the first building in August 2020 and on the second building in January 2021.
-As a result of these incurred and expected expenses, we will need additional capital to fund our operations, which we may obtain from additional equity or debt financings, collaborations, licensing arrangements, or other sources.
+As a result of these incurred and expected expenses we will need additional capital to fund our operations, which we may obtain from additional equity or debt financings, collaborations, licensing arrangements, or other sources.